XingxingHuang/DeepLearningTechniques_2D/README.md

 	* a large batch size should be used with larger learning rate (> 1e-3). some references:[1609.04836](https://arxiv.org/pdf/1609.04836), [1711.00489](https://arxiv.org/abs/1711.00489)

 ### team works are hard in most case
-- data
+- organize the data
-	- a
-- traning
+- organize the training
-	- a
+- discuss the results

 ## Problems in DL